History of Penkridge: The Dudley Inheritance

 Shortly before his acquisition of the College lands, Dudley had also come by the manor of Penkridge.
 This was the result of a deal made by Robert Willoughby, 2nd Baron Willoughby de Broke, who held the manor of Penkridge at the beginning of the 16th century.
 In 1507, in need of ready cash, he raised money by mortgaging Penkridge to Edmund Dudley, Henry VII's hated financial agent.
 In 1510 Dudley was executed by Henry VIII, nominally for treason, but actually, because his extreme unpopularity tarnished the monarchy.
 In 1519 Willoughby mortgaged the manor to George Monoux, a prominent London businessman.
 He then passed on the estate through his co-heirs, his granddaughters, Elizabeth and Blanche.
 The latter died shortly after, and it became the property of Elizabeth and her husband, Fulke Greville.
 With debts unpaid, Monoux was able to foreclose on the estate.
 The situation was complicated by the Dudley family's older claim.
 In 1539, to resolve the situation, Monoux granted the whole manor, no doubt for a consideration, to Edmund Dudley's heir – Robert Dudley, Earl of Warwick.
 He, in turn, settled it on his son, John Viscount Lisle and his wife, Anne Seymour, Protector Somerset's daughter.

 In addition to the Penkridge manor and the church lands, Dudley also acquired large holdings in the wastes to the east and south-east.
 In 1550 he was granted Teddesley Hay, a large tract to the north-east of Penkridge that was now deforested.
 Strictly not part of Penkridge, but an extra-parochial area because of its history as part of Cannock Chase, Teddesley Hay was virgin territory, still undrained and uncultivated: as late as 1666, its population liable to hearth tax was counted as just three.
 At the same time he was granted Gailey Hay, another large area of waste that had been part of the royal forest since King John had taken it from Black Ladies Priory in 1200.

 Dudley went on to overthrow Somerset and to have him executed, placing himself in unchallenged power over the young king and the country.
-When Edward died in 1553, his sister Mary, a Catholic, was his successor according to both the will of Henry VIII and Act of Parliament.
+When Edward died in 1553, his sister Mary, a Catholic, was his successor according to both the will of Henry VIII and the Succession to the Crown Act 1543.
 Dudley attempted a coup d'état to enthrone his Protestant daughter-in-law, Lady Jane Grey.
 Mary rallied her supporters and marched on London.
 Dudley was quickly arrested, tried and executed As a traitor, his lands were forfeit to the Crown.
 This placed in doubt the future of extensive lands at Penkridge and the final resolution took more than thirty years.